Strippit FC750 & FC750/2

 Turret-Drive Fixes

-1 -- Remove all the Sheetmetal around the Turret and the Turret Drive Shaft System, and Throw it in your Scrap Metal Dumpster where it Belongs!
+1 -- Remove all the Sheetmetal around Turret and Turret Drive Shaft System, and Throw it in your Scrap Metal Dumpster where it Belongs!

 This Sheetmetal is mainly Cosmetic, and will only be in your way.
 Get Rid of it!

-Strippit finally woke up themselves, and removed most of this Cosmetic Sheetmetal that was always in the way of service people, on the Newer FC750/2 Machines.
+Strippit finally woke up themselves, and Strippit Removed this Cosmetic Sheetmetal that was always in the way of service people, on the Newer FC750/2 Machines.

 2 -- Take apart Entire Turret Drive System.
 Leave the Motor & Gearbox, and Shaft

 Pillow-Blocks on Mounting-Plate, but take all other parts off.
-The Clutch & Brake Unit, the Shaft, Sprockets, Chains, and the 2 Turret Sub-Assemblies.
+Clutch & Brake Unit, Drive-Shaft, Sprockets, Chains, and the 2 Turret Sub-Assemblies.
 Make a Dowel Pin Puller for use in removing the 2 Sub-Assemblies.
 See my "Strippit Dowel Pin" Page.

 3 -- Pull Gears and Sprockets off 2 Sub-Assemblies.
-The Keys are usually Worn or in Broken-Pieces from "Turret Crashes" caused when Your Operator puts a Too-Long Tool in Turret (because he Never uses the "Strippit Go No-Go Tool Gage" Does he?), and it Crashes into the Ram when Turret Rotates.
+The Keys are usually Worn or in Broken-Pieces from "Turret Crashes" caused when Your Operator puts a Too-Long Tool in Turret (because he Never uses the "Strippit Go No-Go Tool Gage" Does he?)

 Make Custom .002" Oversize Keys on a Surface Grinder, and Press-Them-In, so they are Extremely Tight.
 If Not Very Tight, you will already be adding Positioning "Slop" into your Drive System.
 Replace Sub-Assemblies back on to Machine.